 - Draft an Accessibility Statement.
 This statement is incredibly important; it’s either a public information page, or section of a page, that outlines your policies and intent to be as accessible as possible.
 An Accessibility Statement should be written in a more personal and empathetic way than other statements or policies on the website.
 If done correctly, it will assure all site visitors that you’re making a genuine effort to provide full and equitable access to your site.
 It may even prevent an ADA lawsuit if you were to fall out of compliance for some reason.

 - Deploy your now-compliant website.
-The compliant version of your website will reside in the same place as your standard version, with a very clear link to it for disabled persons to access.
+The remediated website will replace the inaccessible one.
+If you opted to build an alternate ADA compliant site, it will reside in the same place as your standard version, with a very clear link to it for disabled persons to access.
 Once the site is live, you should run another automated test as well.

 - Maintain the site.
 Unfortunately, an ADA compliant website is not a “set it and forget it” type of product.
-It needs to be periodically checked to make sure it stays in compliance — especially after any changes are done to the site.
+It needs to be periodically checked to make sure it stays in compliance — especially after any changes (add images, blog post, etc.) are done to the site.
 Any issues should be fixed immediately.
 Check with your web agency to see if they offer a monthly (at worst, quarterly) maintenance plan.

 You may be thinking that building and maintaining an accessible website sounds expensive, but when you consider the potential cost of an ADA lawsuit, it’s a worthwhile investment.
 Such an event could cost you thousands of dollars, possibly tens of thousands, or even your business.

-Compare that potential business-ending cost with the price of remediation to become compliant, which can fall into the $3,000 to $8,000 range, depending on the type of website you have.
+Compare that potential business-ending cost with the price of remediation to become compliant, which can fall into the $3,000 to $8,000 range (ADA overlays are much less).
 You don’t have to be an accountant to see that this is a much more palatable option.

 One more thing to be wary of: ADA laws allow your business to be sued countless times for the same violations until they’re corrected.